 Henry T. Schatz Institute of Technology Endowed Scholarship (New SET majors)

 The intent of this award is to provide high-achieving undergraduate students with more time to devote to the rigors of analytical and logical studies and thus develop their "creativity and critical thinking" ability.
 The scholarship is awarded to incoming majors in the School of Engineering & Technology at the University of Washington Tacoma.
 Selection is based on academic merit and demonstrated financial need, as determined by the Office of Student Financial Aid.
 The award is for one academic year.

 Simpson Investment Company Endowed Scholarship (New UWT students)

 The Simpson Investment Company Endowed Scholarship provides assistance to undergraduate students in the study of math, science, and technology at the University of Washington Tacoma’s School of Engineering & Technology.
 This scholarship is awarded to entering students and is renewable for an additional year of undergraduate study.
 Selection shall be based on academic merit and demonstrated financial need, as determined by the Office of Student Financial Aid.
 Preference will be given to students who have participated in the Simpson Math and Science Internship (as long as such program exists).

 Neil Kepple Memorial Endowed Scholarship (Engineering Students)

-The purpose of this endowment is to provide financial assistance to undergraduate students pursuing a Bachelor of Science in Computer Engineering and Systems through the School of Engineering & Technology at the University of Washington Tacoma.
-Selection will be based on financial need and/or academic merit, as determined by the Office of Student Financial Aid.
+The purpose of this endowment is to provide financial assistance to undergraduate students pursuing a Bachelor of Science in Computer Engineering and Systems or a Bachelor of Science in Electrical Engineering at the University of Washington Tacoma School of Engineering and Technology and selection shall be based on financial need and/or academic merit.
+It is the Donors’ preference that the recipients be U.S. military veterans.